 It is also an opportunity for future adopters to learn more about adoption and child rearing.

 What to Expect During the Home Study

 During the home study the social worker will want to know where your child will sleep and will check the safety features of your house or apartment.
-She will ask you about your families of origin, how you met, how you resolvedisputes, and how you plan to discipline your child.
-She will ask for various documents: birth certificates, marriage certificates, health reports, and proofs of income.
+You'll be asked about your families of origin, how you met, how you resolve disputes, and how you plan to discipline your child.
+The social worker will ask for various documents: birth certificates, marriage certificates, health reports, and proofs of income.
 And, anyone planning to adopt a child must get child abuse clearance and a criminal check by having their fingerprints sent to a registry.